charlesLoder/exodus_1-2/README.md

 # Exodus 1–2

-This repository contains data about Exodus 1–2 used in the article "Pithom and Rameses" by Hoffmeier and Rendsburg.
+This repository contains data about Exodus 1–2 used in Gary A. Rendsburg and James K. Hoffmeir, "Pithom and Rameses (Exodus 1:11): Historical, Archaeological, and Linguistic Issues (Part II)," _Journal of Ancient Egyptian Interconnections_ 34 (2022): 36–52.

 ## About